s0md3v/Smap/README.md

 ---

 Smap is a replica of Nmap which uses shodan.io's free API for port scanning.
-It takes same command line arguments as Nmap and proudces the same output which makes it a drop-in replacament for Nmap.
+It takes same command line arguments as Nmap and produces the same output which makes it a drop-in replacament for Nmap.

 ## Features
 - Scans 200 hosts per second